robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 # Verifiable Data Structure

-The integer identifier for this Verifiable Data Structure is TBD_0.
+The integer identifier for this Verifiable Data Structure is 2.
-The string identifier for this Verifiable Data Structure is TBD.

 # Inclusion Proof